-- On the website, open the newly completed Move-In inspection on your computer.
+- On the website Timeline, locate the newly completed Move-In inspection and click to open it.

 While the Move-Out photos are now in a Move-In Report, their original timestamps will persist. zInspector photo timestamps cannot be altered, but if you prefer they can be omitted from a report at any time.
-After you click the Edit/View Report button, you can deselect (un-check) the Time Stamps? checkbox before downloading or sending the report.
+In the Options menu for the report (or in global Report Settings), toggle off the Time Stamps setting and be sure to Save.

 Why Span is Important

 zInspector automatically groups all photos—by Property/Unit name, Inspection or Activity type, and date—into Activities.
 This allows multiple users with multiple devices to add content into a single Activity or inspection.
 Sometimes an Activity takes multiple days to complete.
 For example—have you ever had to do a midnight tenant move-out inspection?
 It’s no fun, but it definitely happens.
 If zInspector Activities were strictly defined by date, an inspection begun before shortly midnight and concluded an hour later would have to be considered two separate Activities.
 Fortunately, zInspector can be flexible.
 The Span feature allows you to create a single report even if the photos were taken over multiple days, among other uses.